GluuFederation/flex/admin-ui/docs/build-deploy.md

 ## Introduction

 The Admin UI is built by Vite into a single static `dist/` folder containing `index.html`, hashed JavaScript chunks, CSS, and image assets.
 The same `dist/` runs in every environment.
-A developer's laptop, a Jenkins-deployed test server, a customer's installer VM.
+A developer's laptop, a CI-deployed test VM, a customer's installer VM.
 Without re-building.
 Environment-specific values (mostly the Config API URL) are injected at runtime through a small `env-config.js` script the installer or dev server provides.

 The production bundle is `npm run build:prod`.
 The output is `dist/`.